 The safety of using DOXADURA during pregnancy has not been established.
-If you are pregnant or planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+If you are pregnant, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Small amounts of doxazosin, the active substance of DOXADURA, can get into your breast milk.
 You should not use DOXADURA during breast-feeding unless your doctor advises you to do so.